Enna Sicily, Italy Travel Guide

 Restaurants in Enna Alta offer spectacular panoramic views over the Sicilian countryside and Europe's Most active volcano.

 Italian pharmacists are a good source for packaged gluten-free items.
 Larger grocery stores may also stock a limited range.
-Dining out, focus on naturally gluten-free dishes like barbecued meats or salads, or ask for "senza glutine" pasta/pizza.
+Dining out, focus on naturally gluten-free dishes like grilled meats or salads, or ask for "senza glutine" pasta/pizza.

 Cross-contamination can be a concern in smaller kitchens.